-Occupational Therapy focuses on enabling people to participate in activities of everyday life.
-Daily activities include self-care tasks, household duties, community involvement, work or study and leisure pursuits.
+Occupational Therapy focuses on enabling people to participate in activities of everyday life such as self-care tasks, household duties, community involvement, work or study and leisure pursuits.
 Occupational Therapy looks at people’s ability to complete these activities within the home environment and in the community safely and as independently as possible.

-The Occupational Therapy service at South Gippsland Hospital works with people aged 65+ that have a disability or illness that has impacted upon their ability to complete daily tasks at home or in the community.
+The Occupational Therapy service at South Gippsland Hospital works with people aged 65+ or those under 65 with a disability or illness that has impacted upon their ability to complete daily tasks at home or in the community.

 - Assessing your safety with daily tasks in the home (home assessment)